saksham-1/A-Path-Planning-Algorithm-Visualizer/README.md

 1) Python 3.6 and up

-2)Py-game library (latest version)
+2) Py-game library (latest version)

-Math library
+3) Math library

-Priority Queue library
+4) Priority Queue library

 # Running the Visualizer

-After running the program;
+1) After running the program;

-Select the starting node from which the A* algorithm should begin the search.
+2) Select the starting node from which the A* algorithm should begin the search.

-Select a goal/end node at which the A* algorithm will attempt to reach.
+3) Select a goal/end node at which the A* algorithm will attempt to reach.

-Select barrier nodes that will represent obstacles that the algorithm must traverse to reach the goal node.
+4) Select barrier nodes that will represent obstacles that the algorithm must traverse to reach the goal node.
 (These will appear black in colour)

-Hit the space bar and enjoy the visualization of the searching process.
+5) Hit the space bar and enjoy the visualization of the searching process.